123AGustien/sextantprime-index/system-state/state-rules.md

 # SYSTEM STATE — CONTROL RULES

-This file defines how system state updates are generated.
+This file defines the governing logic for how Sextant Protocol system state is updated and maintained.

 ---

 ## 1. SOURCE OF TRUTH

-The ONLY system that can modify MACRO INDEX is:

-→ Scenario Simulator (external execution layer)
+The Scenario Simulator is the ONLY source allowed to generate state changes.

+All system state updates must originate from simulation outputs, not manual edits.

 ---

 ## 2. STATE UPDATE TRIGGERS

-State updates occur when simulator outputs:
+System state changes occur only under the following conditions:

-- HIGH VOLATILITY → increase MACRO INDEX
+- HIGH VOLATILITY → increases MACRO INDEX and elevates risk state
-- STABILITY → maintain or reduce MACRO INDEX
+- LOW VOLATILITY → stabilizes or reduces MACRO INDEX
-- SHOCK EVENT → change SYSTEM STATE to VOLATILE or TRANSITION
+- SHOCK EVENT → transitions SYSTEM STATE to VOLATILE or TRANSITION
-- RECOVERY → return to STABLE
+- RECOVERY PHASE → returns SYSTEM STATE to STABLE

 ---

-## 3. UPDATE ACTIONS
+## 3. UPDATE PROCESS

-When a trigger occurs:
+When a trigger occurs, the system must:

-### A. Update current-state.md
+### A. Update Current State File
-- Replace MACRO INDEX
+File: `system-state/current-state.md`

 - Update STATE VERSION
 - Update SYSTEM STATE
+- Update MACRO INDEX
+- Update RISK VECTOR
+- Update LAST UPDATE trigger description

+---

-### B. Append to state-history.md
+### B. Append to History Log
+File: `system-state/state-history.md`

 - Add new version entry
+- Include timestamp
-- Include trigger event description
+- Include trigger type
+- Record MACRO INDEX change

 ---

-## 4. VERSION RULE
+## 4. VERSION CONTROL RULE

-Each update increments version:

-v1.0 → v1.1 → v1.2 → v2.0 (major structural change)
+State versions must increment sequentially:

+- v1.0 → baseline system
+- v1.1 → minor adjustment
+- v1.2 → incremental shift
+- v2.0 → structural or regime change

 ---

-## 5. HUMAN RULE
+## 5. HUMAN OVERRIDE RULE

-Manual edits are allowed ONLY for documentation.
+Manual edits are allowed only for documentation clarity.

-System truth must come from simulator logic.
+Any change to system state must be simulation-driven to be considered valid.

+---

+## 6. SYSTEM BEHAVIOR PRINCIPLE

+The system is designed to reflect evolving conditions, not static assumptions.

+State is a function of simulated pressure, not human declaration.